Hassaanmk/Graph-Rag-Implementation/README.md

 ## **Acknowledgments**

-This work would not have been possible without the mentorship and support of **Professor Dr. Zhiqiang Shen**, Assistant Professor of Machine Learning at **MBZUAI**.

-Special thanks to **Microsoft** for developing the original Graph-RAG architecture, which served as the inspiration for this implementation.
+This work just the implementation of orignal GraphRag released by Microsoft.

 ---

-## **Contributing**
-Contributions are welcome!
-Feel free to fork this repository, make improvements, and submit a pull request.

----

-## **License**
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-If you have any questions or feedback, feel free to open an issue or contact the repository owner.
+If you have any questions or feedback, feel free to open an issue or contact me.